 Reframing the New Year and Focusing on Progress

 The New Year often brings a sense of urgency to transform, set lofty goals, and strive for perfection.
-While resolutions can be inspiring, they can also create undue pressure, especially for individuals in recovery.
+While resolutions can be inspiring, they can also create pressure, especially for individuals in recovery.
 At Little Creek Lodge Recovery, we believe that the New Year is an opportunity to focus on progress rather than perfection.
 Recovery is a journey, not a destination, and recognizing the value of steady, intentional steps forward is essential for long-term success.

 New Year of Progress